-Currently, the Company is required to release half year and full year results announcements pursuant to the Listing Manual Section B: Rules of Catalist of the Singapore Exchange Securities Trading Limited (the "SGX-ST") ("Catalist Rules").
+Currently, the Company is required to release half year and full year results announcements pursuant to the Catalist Rules.
 In this respect, the Board, with the assistance of the Management, strives to provide a balanced and understandable assessment of the Group's performance, position and prospects.
 The Board also undertakes such effort with respect to other price sensitive public reports and reports to regulators, where required.
 Price sensitive information will be publicly released either before the Company meets with any group of investors or analysts or simultaneously with such meetings.